Sagoia/GLOVE/README.md

 | ES 2.0  | Mali-G71                            | ARM 482.381.3347   | 1.0.26 | Android 7.0   | Android | success |
 | ES 2.0  | Mali-G71                            | ARM 485.111.1108   | 1.0.65 | Android 8.0   | Android | success |

-# SW Design
+# Software Design

-You can find a short description on GLOVE SW design as well as "How To extend GLOVE" guidelines in [GLOVE Design Document](Docs/GLOVEDesignDocument.md)
+You can find a short description on GLOVE's software design as well as "How To extend GLOVE" guidelines in the [GLOVE Design Document](Docs/GLOVEDesignDocument.md).

 # Contribution

 GLOVE project is considered as work in progress, therefore contributions are more than welcome!
-Guidelines of how to contribute to GLOVE can be found [here](CONTRIBUTING.md)
+Guidelines of how to contribute to GLOVE can be found [here](CONTRIBUTING.md).

 # Installation Instructions